olga-demidko/documentation/docs/guide/np-web-ui/scanning/managing-authentications/types/custom-auth.md

   <tr>
     <td width="25%"><b>Headers</b></td>
     <td width="75%" >
     Enter an additional header that you need to use for each request and specify its value.
-You can interpolate the header name and value using the <a href="/#/guide/np-web-ui/scanning/managing-authentications/syntax.md">String Interpolation Syntax</a>. <br> To replace or append the specified heater to each rrequest, selec the relative button below. <br><br>
+You can interpolate the header name and value using the <a href="/#/guide/np-web-ui/scanning/managing-authentications/syntax.md">String Interpolation Syntax</a>. <br> To replace or append the specified header to each request, select the relative button below. <br><br>
     </td>
   </tr>
   <tr>